DataDog/integrations-core/cassandra/README.md

 Get metrics from Cassandra service in real time to:

-- Visualize and monitor Cassandra states
+- Visualize and monitor Cassandra states.
 - Be notified about Cassandra failovers and events.

 ## Setup